 A person using a laptop displaying the Walmart Layaway page on their website which reads, "Our layaway program has ended.
 Check back next year for program updates" and an advertisement for Affirm below the message.

-There hasn’t been an official announcement yet from Walmart about their move away from layaway, but the page on Walmart’s website now focuses on their partnership with Affirm.
+There wasn’t an official announcement from Walmart about their move away from layaway, but the page on Walmart’s website now focuses on their partnership with Affirm.

 They’re calling the buy now, pay later program “an alternative to layaway.”

-2. Walmart layaway with Affirm is your only option now.
+2. Walmart layaway with Affirm is your only option now, for eligible purchases between $144 and $4,000.

 A screenshot of the pop-up on a Walmart online cart for Affirm

-Instead of holding your purchases until you can pay for them (like Walmart Layaway did), Walmart has shifted to a buy now, pay later setup with Affirm.
-So what is Affirm, you ask?
+Instead of holding your purchases until you could pay for them (like the Walmart Layaway program offered), Walmart has shifted to a buy now, pay later setup with Affirm.
+So what is Affirm?
 It’s a payment option that’ll pop up at checkout for hundreds of online retailers, including Walmart.

 Affirm performs a credit check and charges interest.
-For example, if you choose to use Affirm for your Walmart purchase, you’ll have the option of repayment plans of three, six, and 12 months.
+If you choose to use Affirm to pay for your Walmart purchase, you’ll have the option of repayment plans of three, six, and 12 months.

 3. Layaway used to be free, but Affirm will cost you.
 Dearly.